-Even under the old federal estate tax limitations, most households in Reno and Sparks did not have to worry about tax-saving estate planning devices.
+Even under the old federal estate tax limitations, most households do not have to worry about tax-saving estate planning devices.
 Now that the old limitations have doubled, meaning a married couple could conceivably have up to a combined twenty-two million dollar estate before they had to get tax-creative, it would seem that even less families have to worry about tax-saving estate planning devices.

 In other words, if they have no reason to believe their estate would go over the now humongous exemption going into effect under the tax bill, they believe they have no reason to need a trust.
 Nothing could be farther from the truth.
-In fact, a trust drafted by a Reno business attorney may be the only way to save property and guardianship rights.
+In fact, a trust drafted by a business lawyer may be the only way to save property and guardianship rights.

 Use a Trusts Lawyer for Property Owners and Parents

 While it’s true that most of the tax-haven estate planning is no longer necessary with higher estate tax exemptions, attorneys are rightfully turning more to the practical aspects on why any property owner or any parent absolutely, unequivocally, needs a trust.

-These more simplistic trusts—which any non-price gouging attorney will charge you a more palatable rate than if they were doing a large tax-haven trust—are only aimed at one thing: avoiding having your property tied up in probate court.
+These more simplistic trusts—which any non-price gouging business attorney will charge you a more palatable rate than if they were doing a large tax-haven trust—are only aimed at one thing: avoiding having your property tied up in probate court.

 Probate court is slow, expensive, and often maddening.
 There is simply no upswing in putting off setting up a trust when the alternative is probate court.
-All the way around, especially financially, doing the trust now with a Reno trusts lawyer is a better option.
+All the way around, especially financially, doing the trust now with a trusts lawyer is a better option.

 Don’t Leave Your Property in Probate